Doxuno

 Separated: 1 January 2026 · Sydney, New South Wales

-This Separation Agreement (this "Agreement") is entered into between Emma L. Watson ("Spouse 1") and James T. O'Brien ("Spouse 2"), collectively referred to as the "Parties."
+This Separation Agreement (this "Agreement") is entered into between Emma L. Watson ("SPOUSE 1") and James T. O'Brien ("SPOUSE 2"), collectively referred to as the "Parties."
 The Parties were married on 20 September 2012 in Sydney, New South Wales and have been living separate and apart since 1 January 2026.
-The Parties wish to settle all matters arising from their marriage and separation on fair and reasonable terms, in accordance with the Family Law Act 1975 (Cth).
+The Parties wish to settle all matters arising from their marriage and separation on fair and reasonable terms, in accordance with the Family Law Act 1975 (Cth) (as amended by the Family Law Amendment Act 2023 (Cth) which commenced on 6 May 2024).

 1.